Georgy-Khachatryan/MeshDecimationTools/README.md

 ```

 ### Discrete level of detail
-Discrete levels of detail build sequentially decimates the input mesh.
+Discrete levels of detail build algorithm sequentially decimates the input mesh.
 Target face count and error limits are specified per level of detail.
 ```
 MdtLevelOfDetailTargetDesc level_of_detail_descs[1] = {};
 level_of_detail_descs[0].target_face_count  = (triangle_mesh.indices.size() / 3) / 2; // Decimate to half the number of faces.